netdata/community/netdata-agent-dashboard/dash-example/README.md

 ```

 > NOTE: Ensure the owner/permissions match those in the rest of the files in the directory.
 For the netdata web directory, this is usually `netdata:netdata` and `0644`.
 Typically a command like this should do it `sudo chown -R netdata:netdata /usr/share/netdata/web/`

+Once this is done you should be able to see the new custom dashboard on your parent host at `https://localhost:19999/dash.html` (restart netdata using `sudo systemctl restart netdata` if needed).

+> NOTE: Depending on your parent configuration, uou may need to use the actual ip address of the parent instead of `localhost` in the `dash.html` file.

 Find and change the following lines in your new `dash.html` to reflect your Netdata URLs.
 The `REVERSE_PROXY_URL` is optional and only used if you access your Netdata dashboard through a reverse proxy.
 If it is not set, it defaults to the `NETDATA_HOST` URL.